NSW Public Spaces Charter

 1. Your organisation completes the NSW Public Spaces Charter signatory Charter application form.

-3. Your organisation is notified of the outcome and if eligible is sent a link to the baseline report.
+3. Your organisation is notified of the outcome and sent a link to the Charter Check-in.

-4. Your organisation completes the baseline report within 1 month. of becoming a signatory.
+4. Your organisation completes the Charter Check-in within 1 month of becoming a signatory.

-5. After your report is received, your organisation is sent a signatory partner pack after we receive your baseline report.
+5. After your Check-in is received, your organisation is sent a signatory partner pack.

-For more information, please refer to the frequently asked questions below.
+Please refer to the frequently asked questions below for more information.

-If you’re interested in becoming a signatory, we invite you to complete the application.
-Our team will be in touch shortly to advise the next steps.
+If you want to become a signatory, we invite you to complete the application.

 Become a signatory